For a given slab model of a facet with Miller index , the surface energy is given by:

 where, is the total energy of the slab model with termination , is the energy per atom of the bulk OUC, is the total number of atoms in the slab structure, is the surface area of the slab structure, and the factor of 2 in the denominator accounts for the two surfaces in the slab model.

-Similarly, each slab model of a facet has a work function by:
+Similarly, each slab model of a facet has a work function given by:

-where is the electrostatic potential in the middle of the vacuum region of the slab model and if the Fermi energy of the material.
+where is the electrostatic potential in the middle of the vacuum region of the slab model and is the Fermi energy of the material.

 Wulff shape and area fraction

 The Wulff construction gives the crystal shape under equilibrium conditions.
 In this construction, the distance of a facet from the crystal center is directly proportional to the surface energy of that facet, and the inner convex hull of all facets form the Wulff shape.